Scaling climate-resilient seed systems

 - Post-harvest handling

-Expected climate change bears the potential to greatly harm the Kenyan population living in ASAL areas, and what is currently believed to be viable solutions to increase resilience may not deliver the results promised.
+Expected climate change bears the potential to greatly harm Kenyan populations living in ASAL areas, making practical resilience solutions increasingly urgent.

-- Strong adoption of Climate-Smart Agriculture and regenerative practices across communities
+- Strong adoption of Climate-Smart Agriculture and regenerative practices.

 Our Team